adrianromero/helloiot/README.md

 Install a MQTT Broker
 ----------------------

+To run HelloIoT you need to install a MQTT broker or you can use a public MQTT broker.
+Public MQTT brokers can be good for testing or prototyping purposes.

 HelloIot is developed and tested using [Mosquitto](http://mosquitto.org/) but it will also work with other MQTT Brokers like [HiveMQ](http://www.hivemq.com/), [EMQTT](http://emqtt.io/),